✓ Updated May 2026

 Is Lijiang, China expensive to visit?

 Lijiang, China can be enjoyed on various budgets.
 Daily costs typically range from $50-80 for budget travelers, $100-200 for mid-range visitors, and $250+ for luxury experiences.
-Prices are highest during Feb and lowest during off-season months.
+Prices are highest during Jan and lowest during off-season months.
 Book accommodations early to secure better rates.

 What is Lijiang, China famous for?

-Ready to book Lijiang, China?
+When you're ready to book Lijiang, China

 Compare prices across top travel sites to find the best deal.